remobile/relate/README.md

 }
 ```

 You can use props mapped from your redux state to build the initial query.
-You can also set variables mid lifecycle:
+You can also set variables mid lifecycle that will trigger a new fetch:

 ```js
 componentWillReceiveProps (nextProps) {